Use API connectors to customize and extend self-service sign-up

 In both of these cases, the API connectors are invoked during user sign-up, not sign-in.

-After signing in with an identity provider
+After federating with an identity provider during sign-up

 An API connector at this step in the sign-up process is invoked immediately after the user authenticates with an identity provider (like Google, Facebook, & Azure AD).
 This step precedes the attribute collection page, which is the form presented to the user to collect user attributes.
 This step is not invoked if a user is registering with a local account.
 The following are examples of API connector scenarios you might enable at this step: